 What information do I need to fill in when adding an innovation?

-Please complete all of the applicable fields in detail.
+For best results please complete all of the applicable fields in detail.
 We advise all applicants to fill in as much detail as they can about what their innovation is and how it works.
 However, please be aware that this information will be displayed on the LEO platform so do not include any sensitive information that you do not wish to disclose.
-Instead, you can include a brief summary and request an NDA (see next question).
+Instead, you can include a brief summary and request an Non Disclosure Agreement (see next question).

 For Experts, please include details of your expertise and examples to demonstrate.
 However, please keep in mind that this is not a CV and you should not simply list your qualifications.

-If you require an NDA when submitting your innovation you can either:
+If you require an Non Disclosure Agreement when submitting your innovation you can either: